 Members of the United States Congress are asked each year to make military academy nominations.
 This is to ensure a wide range of students from across the nation attend the academies.

 Without a doubt, the military academies are some of the finest schools in our nation.
 Not only do they teach academics, but they instill discipline and leadership qualities in young Americans.
-For more information on military academies, watch the video here.

 Students are strongly advised to contact their academies of choice in the spring of their high school junior year to begin their academy application process by submitting a “pre-candidate” questionnaire.
 Once your file is opened, the academies will begin to make a “whole-process” evaluation taking into consideration character, leadership, physical aptitude, medical fitness and motivation.
 It is important to be in communication with the academies even before you begin the process of seeking a Congressional nomination.